Skip to Content

 District’s TANF provides temporary cash assistance to needy families with dependent children under 19 years of age whose income barely enough to make ends meet.

-A central component of the TANF program is its emphasis on work.
-Adult TANF recipients must participate in work activities as a condition of receiving cash benefits, unless otherwise exempt.
+A central component of the TANF program is “its emphasis on work”.
+As a result, adult recipients must participate in work activities as a condition of receiving cash benefits, unless otherwise exempt.

-There is no time limit to how long a family can receive TANF in District.
-Families can now receive benefits beyond the federal 60-month lifetime limit.
+There is no time limit to how long a family can receive TANF in the District of Columbia as long as they continue to meet income requirements and work participation rules.
+1

 How do I apply for TANF in DC?